JPatel87/locks-of-lush/README.md

 #### Login/Sign up/Log out pages

+* Login, sign up and log out requests are handled by [Django allauth](https://django-allauth.readthedocs.io/en/latest/installation.html), only the layout of the forms were designed by the project owner.
 * All pages have been designed consistently as per the "page summary container" section (see "features consistent across all pages") so that the user is able to easily develop familiarity with the site layout.
-* The logout page has a further button to cancel - if the user had made a mistake to select logout.
-If the cancel button is selected the user is re-directed back to the base of the site which is the home page.
+* The logout page has a further button to cancel the request - if the user had made a mistake to select logout.
+If the cancel button is selected the user is re-directed back to the bookings page.
+If the logout button is selected the user is logged out and redirected back to the home page.
+* If a user login/sign up details are incorrect, Django allauth has error messages which show up on the forms to indicate the error.

 Login page
 ![Login](readme_documents/features/login.png)